-Moreover, the effectiveness of the educational system in supplying skilled workers is heavily reliant on government prioritisation and funding.
-Vital updates are required in VET (Vocational Education and Training) programs to incorporate technological advancements and cater to the demands of the green transition, while challenges persist in financing and tailoring programs for specific industry needs.
+We also see that the effectiveness of the educational system in supplying skilled workers is heavily reliant on government prioritisation and funding, impacting workforce competitiveness and economic growth.
+Vital updates are required in VET programs to incorporate technological advancements and cater to the demands of the transition to renewable energy systems, while challenges persist in financing and tailoring programs for specific industry needs.

-Further, there is a need for universities to meet companies' escalating demand for green sector expertise, addressing discrepancies between taught academic skills and employer expectations to enhance graduates' employability.
-This problem is particularly, but not exclusively, pertinent to India.
+Further there is a need for universities to meet companies' escalating demand for green sector expertise, addressing discrepancies between taught skills and employer expectations to enhance graduates' employability, particularly pertinent in regions like India.

 Lastly, we see silo thinking at both the political level (horizontal level) and in the cooperation within the ecosystem (vertical level, including market creators, companies, educational institutions, and organisations).
-Hence, we see that national, institutional, and intergovernmental collaborations play a vital role in setting strategic guidelines for the green transition, ensuring stability, predictability, and reducing scepticism towards future reduction paths.
+Hence, we see that national, institutional, and intergovernmental collaborations play a vital role in setting strategic guidelines for the transition to renewable energy systems, ensuring stability, predictability, and reducing scepticism towards future reduction paths.
 Further collaboration between educational institutions, industries, and governments is essential to align educational programs with industry needs and bridge the skills gap effectively.